 My brain and I

 Your brain is an extremely complex and delicate organ that takes direct or indirect action in all bodily processes.
 It regulates homeostatic functions like heartbeats, fluid balance, blood pressure, hormonal balance and body temperature.
-It is responsible for movement, cognition, learning, memory, human emotions, and therefore, overall health.
+It’s also responsible for movement, cognition, learning, memory, human emotions.
+Therefore, it’s central to your health.

 11 Daily Habits that Damage the Brain